 Let Me Tell You My Story

 Nashville recording artist, Mac Watts, is a rising star in modern country music.
 Mac grew up just north of Detroit, Michigan aspiring to play collegiate ice hockey but always had a love for music.
 When he decided to hang up the skates, he taught himself how to play the guitar, write songs and sing.
 Mac claims he grew up on Motown, country, and Irish drinking songs.
 His big influences though today are the sounds of Eric Church, Kip Moore, Brothers Osborne, and Dierks Bentley to name a few.
 He then realized he'd found his passion and picked up a few gigs at local bars in the Metro Detroit area.
 Since a rolling stone gathers no moss, Mac moved to south Florida to complete his Bachelor’s degree in Business Administration and supported himself with a full time job and weekly night gigs.
 He performed in an acoustic duo with another local musician, John Patterson, and later was asked to be the lead singer in a band called Shotgun 40.
 Both offered a variety of steady gigs to support himself while finishing college.
 After graduation in December, the rolling stone found himself on the road to Music City to pursue a career in country music as an artist in Nashville, TN.
 Since his arrival in February of 2017, he has some impressive accomplishments.
 He released his first single, Ain't Through Loving You and launched an EP, Dynamite, which can be found on all music platforms.
 He was the Regional Finals Winner for the Nash Next America's Talent Search Contest in 2018.
 He and his band have opened for big names such as: Phil Vassar, A Thousand Horses, Parmalee, Haley and Michaels, Austin Burke, Scotty McCreery to name a few.
 He was selected to perform at the WYCD Hoedown Music Festival at the DTE Energy Music Theatre.
-He recently released his newest single, Church, and is working on new music.
+He recently released his newest single, My Saving Grace, and is working on new music.